woolgens-network/guides/application/README.md

 _You do not need to be skilled in all these areas.
 For example: if you are a tebex developer and do not know Javascript framework, you can still apply for a developer position._

 As a web-developer you will be working on updating and maintaing our web infrastructure.
 This includes our Homepage, but also Staff interfaces and online API integrations.
-Aside from developing stable web applications we also need to ensure they are appealing and look good, as these often represent who Woolgens is.
+Aside from developing stable web applications we also need to ensure they are appealing, as these often represent what Woolgens is.

 <a name="conclusion"></a>
 # Conclusion